OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:25

-Anyone who loves their life will lose it, while anyone who hates their life in this world will keep it for eternal life.
+Anyone who cherishes their life will lose it, while anyone who disregards their life in this world will keep it for eternal life.

 ## John 12:26